carlosp420/nymphalidae_diversification/MS_revised.md

 Solanaceae affected our results.
 We expected that coding these two genera as either absence or presence would not have a significant effect on our results.
+It has been shown
+that BiSSE performs poorly under certain conditions [@davis2013].
+However, our data has adequate number of taxa under analysis (more than 300 tips), adequate speciation bias (between 1.5x and 2.0x), character state bias (around 8x) and extinction bias (around 4x) for the analysis of Solanaceae hostplants.
+Thus, BiSSE is expected to produce robust results [@davis2013].

 ## Results